rusefi/hw_microRusEfi/readme.md

 6 and 8 cylinders are possible with some limitations.
 5 cylinder application not recommended.
 You would need at least two microRusEfi units to run a v12.

-microRusEfi uses a waterproof connector and it's aluminum enclose could be sealed.
+microRusEfi uses a waterproof connector and its aluminum enclosure could be sealed.

 microRusEfi hardware runs [rusEfi firmware](https://github.com/rusefi/rusefi).